pietervdvn/Lang/Parser/Readme.md

 These methods are called with a special data structure in the AST, this is only because these can reach an other namespace.

+Convert is used to add a conversion in the castin.

+GetLonely is used in pattern matching, to match patterns as "[a]", "{a}".
+It should return Nothing if here are zero or multiple elements.
+Dicts should implement two versions (: {a --> b} -> Maybe a; {a --> b} -> Maybe (a,b) )

+getLoneley list	= if isEmpty list then Nothing
+			else if isEmpty $ tail list
+				then Just head list
+				else Nothing;

+just is used in pattern matching, to convert "(a,b) -> Maybe (a,b)" to deconstruct tuples.

 ### Tilde